hannydevelop/Peppubuild/README.md

 - [ ] Public Beta: Peppubuild is stable enough for members of the public to use.
 Since it is still in test phase, users may find some errors.
 - [ ] Public: Peppubuild is now stable for public use.

 The current version of Peppubuild is the Alpha stage.
-If you would like to join the test, send a mail to contact@peppubuild.com.
+If you would like to join the test, [register your interest in this form](https://docs.google.com/forms/d/e/1FAIpQLSf1qQVoPErBs95Om7U5wnPuPWLm6Xmgvcs6FA1rCxVhpUtcsA/viewform?usp=sf_link).

 ## How it Works
 Peppubuild currently offers a self-hosted option, with our Github repository.
 For this, clone the Peppubuild repository: